ali-you/ambient-light-plugin/README.md

 }
 ```

-**Note:**
+> [!NOTE]
+> Useful information that users should know, even when skimming content.

-- The frontCamera parameter is iOS only and allows you to specify whether to use the front or back camera for measuring ambient light.
-For other platforms, you can initialize with the default:
+> - The frontCamera parameter is iOS only and allows you to specify whether to use the front or back camera for measuring ambient light.
+For other ?> platforms, you can initialize with the default:
-    ```dart
+>     ```dart
-    final AmbientLight _ambientLight = AmbientLight();
+>     final AmbientLight _ambientLight = AmbientLight();
-    ```
+>     ```
-- Checkout [Example](https://pub.dev/packages/ambient_light/example) for complete explanation
+> - Checkout [Example](https://pub.dev/packages/ambient_light/example) for complete explanation

 ## Methods